Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Introduction

 where $\{\lambda_i\}_{i\in \mc{D}}$ denotes the multiset of dominant energy eigenvalues (counting multiplicity), whose corresponding eigenvectors have sufficiently large overlaps with the subspace spanned by the initial states.

 To our knowledge, QFAMES is the first quantum algorithm that can provably estimate the \textsc{dods} with rigorous theoretical guarantees.
-Specifically, QFAMES identifies clusters of closely spaced dominant eigenvalues and determines exactly the number of (possibly degenerate) eigenstates within each cluster.
-The algorithm requires only a single ancilla qubit and employs circuits of short depth, which makes it particularly suitable for the early fault-tolerant regime (see~\cref{thm:main}).
+Specifically, QFAMES identifies clusters of closely spaced dominant eigenvalues and determines exactly the number of (possibly degenerate) eigenstates within each cluster {with a proper choice of initial states}.
+The algorithm requires only a single ancilla qubit and employs short-depth circuits, which makes it suitable for the early fault-tolerant regime (see~\cref{thm:main}).
 Furthermore, recent advances~\cite{Yang2024,Clinton2024,Wang2025,Schiffer2025,Yi2025} suggest that even this single ancilla qubit may be eliminated under additional assumptions (see \cref{sec:ancilla_free}).

-We then extend the algorithm to efficiently estimate expectation values of observables with respect to the dominant eigenstates within a specified cluster.
+We then extend the algorithm to efficiently estimate expectation values of observables for the dominant eigenstates within a specified cluster.
 This task may be viewed as a natural generalization of the \emph{eigenstate property estimation} problem~\cite{zeng2021universal,zwp22,sun2024high,sun2025randomised} which focuses solely on a single, isolated eigenstate.
-Our approach enables probing physical properties within the targeted clusters, thereby providing a useful tool for characterizing phenomena such as quantum phase transitions.
+Our approach enables probing physical properties within targeted clusters, thereby providing a useful tool for characterizing phenomena such as quantum phase transitions. {The proposed framework is applicable to both pure and mixed initial states.}

+{The effectiveness of QFAMES relies on the choice of initial states.
+Specifically, we require that the overlap between the set of initial states and \emph{any} normalized vector in a dominant eigenspace be uniformly bounded from below.
+This \emph{uniform overlap condition} generalizes the standard overlap assumption in quantum phase estimation.
+Moreover, we show that an information-theoretic barrier prevents degeneracy resolution when this condition is not met (see \cref{prop:no-go}).}

+{That said, there may not be an operationally viable way to directly check the uniform overlap condition in practice, as it requires access to the target eigenspace.
+In practice, users should choose from a set of physically motivated initial states that are expected to have good coverage of the target eigenspaces.
+The QFAMES algorithm does not require the initial states to be linearly independent.
+This allows users to choose a larger, potentially redundant set of initial states (pure or mixed) to satisfy the uniform overlap condition, while avoiding numerical instabilities associated with near-linear dependence.
+We outline three scenarios where such initial states may be prepared in practice.}